-- Centralized log summary data for all outbound messages.
+- Host Console access providing centralized log summary data for all outbound messages.

 - Protect all domains, or specifically exclude/include those domains you choose.